Students enrolled in most UTS coursework degrees are eligible to apply for Global Exchange, with the exception of;

 - Be deemed suitable to represent the University overseas by UTS International.

 Most faculties require a minimum Weighted Average Mark (WAM) of 60.
 The Faculty of Law requires a Weighted Average Mark of 65.

 - Where your subject is graded but unmarked, an average mark will be calculated.
 'Pass-Not Graded' subjects are not used.

 - If you are a postgraduate student you will be assessed on the average mark from your UTS postgraduate course.

-- Marks from all subjects credited toward your current are used in the calculation of your WAM, including the marks for the semester in which your application is due.
+- Marks from all subjects credited toward your current course are used in the calculation of your WAM, including the marks for the semester in which your application is due.

 Additional academic criteria include: